How to Grow and Care for Dumb Cane

 Spider Mites

-These tiny arachnids from the Teranychidae family puncture plants with their mouthparts and suck out the sap.
+These tiny arachnids from the Teranychidae family are also sap-suckers.

 You might see the bugs themselves, but they are really small, so it’s far more common to see the fine webbing they leave behind.